tasanobu-zz/Kamagari/README.md

 ## Requirements
 - iOS 8.0+
+- Swift 3.0
-- Xcode 7.0
+- Xcode 8.0

 ## Installation
 - Install with CocoaPods
 ```
 pod 'Kamagari'
 ```
-- Copyin all the files into your project
+- Copy in all the files into your project
 - Use git submodule

 ## Release Notes